Zac Shaw

 Zac Shaw (born 24 September 1995) is a British Paralympic visually impaired sprinter who competes in the T12 classification.
 At the age of nine he became afflicted with stargardt disease.
 He made his first Great Britain squad for the IPC Athletics World Championships in 2015.
 Shaw made the Great Britain squad for the 2024 Summer Paralympics in Paris after just missing out on both the 2016 Summer Paralympics and 2020 Summer Paralympics.

 Shaw has been to many major Championships throughout his career finishing 7th in the World in the T12 100m and 200m at the World Para Athletics Championships in London.
 He competed at the 2018 Commonwealth Games in Australia's Gold Coast.

 Shaw’s first individual international medals came at the 2021 World Para Athletics European Championships where he won Bronze in the T12 100M and Silver in the 4X100m Universal Relay.
-This year ultimately ended in heartbreak again when he wasn’t selected for the 2020 Summer Paralympics in Tokyo, Japan.
+This year ultimately ended in heartbreak again when he wasn't selected for the 2020 Summer Paralympics in Tokyo, Japan.

 In 2022 Shaw went on to win Silver in the T12 100M at the 2022 Commonwealth Games in Birmingham, England.

 He won his first World medals in 2023 at the 2023 World Para Athletics Championships.
 He won Bronze in the T12 100m and Silver in the 4x100m Universal Relay.
 He followed this up by repeating this success at the 2024 World Para Athletics Championships in Kobe, Japan.
-Shaw was also selected to co-captain the Great Britain team in Kobe with fellow teammate Ali Smith (athlete).
+Shaw was also selected to co-captain the Great Britain team in Kobe with teammate Ali Smith (athlete).

 Shaw is part of the ParalympicsGB squad in Paris for the 2024 Summer Paralympics.